MicrosoftDocs/azure-docs/articles/azure-signalr/howto-custom-domain.md

 ## Add a custom certificate

 Before you can add a custom domain, you need to add a custom SSL certificate.
-Your SignalR Service accesses the certificate stored in Key Vault through a managed identity.
+Your SignalR Service accesses the certificate stored in your key vault through a managed identity.

 There are three steps to adding a domain certificate.

 1. Enable managed identity in your SignalR Service.
-1. Give the managed identity access to your Key Vault.
+1. Give the managed identity access to your key vault.
 1. Add a custom certificate to your SignalR Service.

 ### Enable managed identity in SignalR Service

-You can use either system-assigned or user-assigned managed identity.
-This article demonstrates using a system-assign managed identity.
+You can use either a system-assigned or user-assigned managed identity.
+This article demonstrates using a system-assigned managed identity.

 1. In the Azure portal, go to your SignalR service resource.
 1. Select **Identity** from the menu on the left.